elkathop-776/blender-procedural-materials-thesis/README.md

 **Software:** Blender 4.2

 ## Overview
-This repository contains the source files and documentation for my thesis on procedural texturing in **Blender**.
+This repository contains the source files and documentation for my undergraduate thesis on procedural texturing in **Blender**.
 The project demonstrates how to construct complex materials using PBR shader nodes without relying on external image textures.

 ## Included Materials
 - **Aqua Marble**